Getting started

 Athlete dashboard

-Shows your team name and club, your total events, total evaluations, and your average score.
-The dashboard surfaces incomplete evaluations you still need to do and upcoming events.
+Shows your team, total events, total evaluations, and your rolling average score.
+Surfaces incomplete evaluations and upcoming events.

 B